-Individuals who have completed a bachelor's degree may elect to apply to the department s Graduate Program and combine the master's degree in curriculum and instruction (curriculum studies option) with licensure to teach.
+Individuals who have completed a bachelor's degree may elect to apply to the department’s Graduate Program and combine the master's degree in Teaching and Learning (curriculum studies option) with licensure to teach.
 At the secondary and K-12 licensure level, the combined program may be completed in a summer-autumn-spring-summer sequence provided the student previously has completed most of the required content courses.
 At the elementary licensure level, the program typically takes two academic years.

 Assessment at Admission to the Undergraduate Teacher Education Program

 Individuals seeking licensure to teach must apply for admission to the professional Teacher Education Program.
-Admission is limited to approximately 125 elementary and 125 secondary candidates per year.
 Deadlines for application are September 15 and February 15.
 Individuals are eligible for consideration for admission if they have:

 been admitted to the University of Montana;